What is a Location Survey

 Let's break this question down into two parts:

 1. Wouldn't inaccurate Surveys mislead & confuse?

 Yes, yes they would, and they do.
-Countless home owners assume what is shown on a Location Drawing is accurate, and they use them to determine where to install landscaping, trees, or even fences.
-This often then leads to disputes with adjoining neighbors who claim that they placed said tree's or fencing on their property.
+Countless home owners assume what is shown on a Location Drawing is "accurate", and they use them to determine where to install landscaping, trees, or even fences.
+This can lead to disputes with adjoining neighbors who claim that they placed said tree's or fencing on their property.
 Ultimately a land surveyor is called to try to determine where the actual property line is by performing a Boundary Survey.
 The lesson here being that a Location Survey is NOT a Boundary Survey.

 2. If Location Surveys mislead & confuse, then why do them?